Heartbreaker (Dionne Warwick song)

-"Heartbreaker" is a song by American singer Dionne Warwick.
-It was written by Barry, Robin and Maurice Gibb of the Bee Gees for her 1982 studio album Heartbreaker, while production was helmed by Barry Gibb, Albhy Galuten and Karl Richardson under their production moniker Gibb-Galuten-Richardson.
+"Heartbreaker" is a song performed by American singer Dionne Warwick.
+It was written by Barry, Robin and Maurice Gibb of the Bee Gees for her 1982 studio album of the same name, while production was helmed by Barry Gibb, Albhy Galuten and Karl Richardson under their production moniker Gibb-Galuten-Richardson.
 Barry Gibb's backing vocal is heard on the chorus.